 in a sense we are addressing files by their content.
 The initial

 merely a header consisting of the object type and its length in bytes; it

 simplifies internal bookkeeping.

 Thus I could easily predict what you would see.
 The file’s name is irrelevant: only the data inside is used to construct the blob object.

-adding copies of your file, with any filenames whatsoever.
+your file, with any filenames whatsoever.
+The contents of

-stay the same no matter how many you add.
-Git only stores the
+the same no matter how many you add.
+Git only stores the data once.

 By the way, the files within

 .git/objects are compressed with zlib so you